1760 - Siege of Colberg

 The siege lasted from August 27 to September 18, 1760

-At the end of July 1760, while a Russian army was invading Brandenburg, a cavalry detachment under the command of colonel Schwanenberg established its headquarters at Bullewinkel near Colberg (actual Kołobrzeg) in preparation to form a junction with the Russian infantry transported by the fleet which should land near this fortress in August.
+At the end of July, while a Russian army was proceeding to the invasion of Brandenburg, a cavalry detachment under the command of Colonel Schwanenberg established its headquarters at Bullenwinkel (present-day Mirocice) near Colberg in preparation to form a junction with the Russian infantry transported by the fleet which should land near this fortress in August.

 Description of the area

 Description of the surroundings of Colberg

 The mouth of the Persante River (present-day Parsęta River) and its wharf were not far from the northern outskirts of Colberg.
 The town was located on the right bank of this river.

 On the left bank of the Persante, there were some buildings, three surrounding hills, a lake, forests and small streams flowing into the river.
 The biggest hills stretched from the village of Spinhauser to those of Werder and Sellnow (present-day Zieleniewo).
 Farther west, in the direction of Treptow (present-day Trzebiatów), the village of Bork (present-day Borek) stood around a small lake in the middle of the forest along a road leading to this big hill.
 The other hills stretched to the south behind forests separating coastal hills from the villages of Prettmin (present-day Przećmino) and Spie (present-day Błotnica), towering over the track leading to Treptow.
 Prolonging these hills to the east, in a straight line passing to the south of Sellnow and at right angle of Kartofelsberg, the Kauzberg hills blocked the approaches.
 Narrow strips of forests and patches of bogs extended behind these hills to the south.